Chart Color Schemes

 The exceptional employment performance in Trigg places it among Australia's strongest labour markets

-Employment growth over the past year was estimated at 4.4%.
-As of June 2025, 1,816 residents were in work and workforce participation was broadly similar to Greater Perth's 65.2%.
-The dominant employment sectors include health care & social assistance, professional & technical, and education & training.
-Trigg has a particularly strong specialization in professional & technical services, with an employment share of 1.6 times the regional level.
+As of September 2025, 1,825 residents are employed, with a 3.0% lower unemployment rate than Greater Perth's 4.0%.
+Workforce participation is similar to Greater Perth's at 65.2%.
+Dominant sectors include health care & social assistance, professional & technical, and education & training.
+Trigg specializes in professional & technical services, with an employment share of 1.6 times the regional level.

-However, transport, postal & warehousing is under-represented, with only 1.6% of Trigg's workforce compared to Greater Perth's 4.7%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-In the 12-month period ending June 2025, employment increased by 4.4% alongside labour force increasing by 4.0%, causing the unemployment rate to fall by 0.4 percentage points.
-This contrasts with Greater Perth's employment growth of 3.7% and labour force growth of 3.8%, which resulted in a 0.1 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Trigg's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Transport, postal & warehousing is under-represented, at 1.6% compared to Greater Perth's 4.7%.
+Employment opportunities appear limited locally based on Census data analysis.
+In the past year, employment increased by 4.2% while labour force grew by 3.7%, reducing unemployment by 0.5 percentage points.
+Greater Perth had employment growth of 2.9% and a marginal rise in unemployment rate.
+State-level data to 25-Nov shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
+National forecasts project employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
+Applying these projections to Trigg's mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment